AztecProtocol/aztec-packages/docs/docs/aztec/glossary/call_types.md

 #include_code check_timestamp /noir-projects/noir-contracts/contracts/router_contract/src/main.nr rust

 Even with the router contract achieving good privacy is hard.
-This is especially the case when the value being checked is unique and stored in the contract's public storage.
+For example, if the value being checked against is unique and stored in the contract's public storage, it's then simple to find private transactions that are using that value in the enqueued public reads, and therefore link them to this contract.
 For this reason it is encouraged to try to avoid public function calls and instead privately read [Shared State](../../reference/developer_references/smart_contract_reference/storage/shared_state.md) when possible.

 ### Public Execution